Yellow group — CONDUIT

 Actually belongs to: CONDUIT

-LINE can be a misleading term as it can also refer to a queue or a row, but in this context, it refers to a pipe or conduit.
+LINE can be a misleading word as it can also refer to a queue or a row, but in this context, it refers to a pipe or conduit.

 Seems like it belongs to: SWINDLE